-- Yes, they’re fast: Reindeers are animals that can reach high speeds while sprinting.
+- Yes, they’re fast: Reindeer are animals that can reach high speeds while sprinting.
 In fact, even at 24 hours of age, a newborn reindeer can outrun an Olympic sprinter!

 - Reginald the red-nosed reindeer: The world’s most famous reindeer today is Santa’s trusty red-nosed reindeer Rudolph, but that wasn’t always his name!
-Rudolph first came from a 1930s coloring book from department story Montgomery world.
+Rudolph first came from a 1930s coloring book from the department store Montgomery world.
 Originally he was almost named Reginald and instead of having a glowing nose had glowing eyes!

 Classification of Reindeer

-Reindeers are classified as mammals that belong to the family Cevidae.
+Reindeers are classified as mammals that belong to the family of Cevidae.
 In addition to reindeer, this family includes deer, brockets, elk, and pudu.

 Rangifer Tarandus is the scientific name for reindeer.
 Rangifer is originally known as a small constellation found between the constellations of Cassiopeia and Camelopardalis.
 In Latin, both Rangifer and Tarandus mean reindeer with Rangifer being the generic name and Tarandus being the specific name.